 Connect with the city.
 Attend planning sessions, committee meetings, public hearings – the more you know about what’s happening in your city the better.
 Pay special attention to any meetings that involve the public being able to speak.
 Listen to their concerns and thoughts and get the insight on what’s happening in their local communities.
 Serve their needs and give them what they want and you’ll find yourself in a much stronger position.
 Listening is probably the investor’s greatest skill – the people will tell you what they want and need.

 Finally, your mom was right when she taught you not to put all of your eggs in one basket.
-While you may want to purchase more than one property in a trending neighborhood, real estate investing is a long term strategy and trends do come and go.
+While you may want to purchase more than one property in a trending neighborhood, real estate investing is a long term strategy and trends do come and go, you can also look up other investing opportunities like Forex or day trading, check out ironfx withdrawal for more info.
+There are numerous online trading platforms out there that can help you get started.
+You should also spend enough time doing due diligence and find a trusted online broker united kingdom to make the most of your trades.
 While downtown areas are experiencing a surge all over the country, there was a period where they were abandoned for the suburbs and suffered greatly for it.
 Spread your investments around so that you have a cushion of safety in case one area doesn’t pan out or finds itself suddenly on the “not hot” list.
 Like the stock market, some good planning will help you weather any storms that may come in the local areas housing market.

 image courtesy of 401(K) 2013